Azure/Industrial-IoT/docs/opc-publisher/transports.md

 > This transport is experimental

 Sometimes it is important for troubleshooting and debugging to dump the network messages to files.
 The File system transport can be used to reflect the network messages in their topic structure inside the file system.
-The file sytem Transport is intended for debugging only and not for production scenarios.
+The file system Transport is intended for debugging only and not for production scenarios.
 You can configure a root folder on the bind mount of OPC Publisher using the `-o` [command line](./commandline.md) argument and inspect the results using a file viewer of choice.